-Hiya!
-I'm a DJ and broadcaster based in London and I am about 77% less serious than I appear in this photo.
+I'm a journalist, broadcaster and occasional DJ based in London.
+I am about 77% less serious than I appear in this photo.

 I write, edit and present things across music, film, TV and the arts and my work has appeared in the Guardian, Observer New Review, The Times, The Independent, Q, NME, Dazed, i-D, Vice, Mixmag, The Quietus, Evening Standard, BBC Music and beyond.
 In my 12+ years as a journalist, I've gone on the razz with Idris Elba, shoe-shopping with Queens of the Stone Age, partying with a holographic pop star, grilled Kurupt FM on a rooftop and corralled Boy Better Know for their first cover shoot.

 Prior to going freelance, I was the Deputy Editor at weekly arts and entertainment magazine the Guide, where I put notable cultural figures such as Skepta, Björk, Four Tet, ANOHNI, Mica Levi and – yup – Gordon the Gopher on the cover.
 I also created a Facebook Live series where I got to sit around in Caitlin Moran's kitchen and got a guided tour of Wolfgang Tillmans' Tate show, hosted a Guardian x NTS radio series with guests including Stewart Lee, Neneh Cherry and Bobby Gillespie, and presented four shows for Beats 1 with Christine and the Queens, Lady Leshurr and Metronomy.